happyjack27/autoredistrict/README.md

 * create explanation of how to convert to/from geojson (ogr2ogr)
 * talk about gaps, and how to resolve them (use tiger data)
 * talk about how to combine data
-* add option to replace entire population (disables mutate all)

 new ui:
-* remove population replaced slider
 * add play and stop and reverse for evolution (remove invert)
 * show what's loaded ( geography, census/population, elections, districts)
 * change menu to import / export?
 * add sample to load and run (relatively small)

-auto-annealing (instead of having to "drive" it)
-* way to auto-adjust border mutation based on scoring relative to past generation?
-* * use mean expectation of winners as new border mutation (take that and average of last)
-* * means have to store pre-mutation, state, and then count the fraction of mutated borders.
-* * or just do it on the fly - num mutated, vs num total
-* * then we add an option to turn on/off auto-annealing, and add a little tutorial about it.

 =================
 RESULT SCORING IN DEPTH